 - Don’t graze on chocolate all day as you will find it hard to keep track of how much you’ve eaten.

-- Take time to enjoy your Easter eggs – remember they don’t all have to be eaten on Easter Sunday!
+- Take time to enjoy your Easter eggs – remember they don’t all have to be eaten over the Easter weekend!

 - Keep an eye on your portion sizes - opt for mini versions or share your normal sized eggs with family and friends.

-- Go for dark chocolate with a high percentage of cocoa.
-You will probably find that the strong flavour will mean that you will eat less.
+- Opt for quality over quantity - Go for dark chocolate with a high percentage of cocoa.
+You may find that the strong flavour will mean that you will eat less.

-With the shops full of the chocolate variety at this time of year, it can be easy to forget about real eggs, which are a very versatile food and provide nutrients including zinc, vitamin D and protein.
-Try including having boiled or poached eggs with toast for breakfast, having eggs with reduced fat mayonnaise and cress in sandwiches or bagels or as an omelette with plenty of vegetables or salad.
+With the shops full of the chocolate variety at this time of year, it can be easy to forget about real eggs, which provide nutrients including zinc, selenium, vitamin D and protein.
+Try having boiled or poached eggs with wholegrain toast for breakfast, making your own egg mayonnaise with reduced-fat mayonnaise and cress to use in sandwiches or bagels, or as an omelette with plenty of vegetables and a salad.

 Hot cross buns